allisonmorrell/gptbuilder/docs/README.md

 Most importantly, GPTs are a low-barrier opportunity for users to create tools that help them and others.

-# Weird things about GPTs
+## Weird things about GPTs

+Sadly, OpenAI often messes around with GPTs in potentially consequential ways without telling anyone.
+I will try to keep track of those here.
+I may also start maintaining copies of the system prompts.

 * 2023-11-14 (about) - code interpreter force truncates file output to 500 characters
 * 2023-11-14 - started sometimes copying full knowledge file(s) into instructions, and telling it to avoid browsing if knowledge is there
 * 2023-11-15 - noticed that files generated in preview pane remain saved in mnt/data directory in shared GPT, even though they don't appear in the list.
 If edited, they're still not in the list, but still stay in there.
 Definitely a bug.